1958 1959 1960 1961 1962 1963 1964

 8 Title: These

 Boots Are Made For Walking Nancy Sinatra is the daughter of singing legend Frank Sinatra.
 Nancy was born on 8 Jun 1940 in New Jersey, USA, but mostly grew up in Los Angeles.
 She began music and singing lessons at a young age in Hollywood.
 She started appearing on TV in her early twenties, mostly on her father's shows.
 She signed with Sinatra's Reprise records in 1961, but early releases did not fare very well.
 However, in 1965 she began a collaboration with songwriter and producer Lee Hazlewood, who had crafted most of Duane Eddy's hit records in the late 1950s and early 1960s.
 He wrote "These Boots Are Made For Walking", and produced Nancy's recording of the song.
-It was an immediate hit, climbing to number one on both sides of the Atlantic.
+It was an immediate hit, climbing to Number One on both sides of the Atlantic.
 A year later she reached number two in the UK with "Sugar Town", and in the same year recorded the James Bond film theme "You Only Live Twice".
 She also recorded several duets with Hazlewood, which were hits in both countries, including the 1971 release "Did You Ever" which reached number two in the UK.
 She has continued recording and performing on and off up to the present time. |

 9 Title: Little